Provide care that helps patients live fuller lives. Learn how with a Geisinger Neurology Residency.

-Geisinger Medical Center’s Neurology Residency Program was founded in 2012, and offers an integrated approach to teaching the physicians of tomorrow.
-The Neuroscience Institute is comprised of more than 40 adult and 7 pediatric neurologists, 14 neurosurgeons, 5 neuropsychologists and 5 neuro-endovascular physicians.
+Geisinger's Neurology Residency Program was founded in 2012.
+The neuroscience institute is comprised of 44 adult and 11 child neurologists, 14 neurosurgeons, 35 advanced practitioners, 7 neuro-endovascular physicians and 1 genetic counselor.
 Residents benefit from innovative healthcare delivery through a multidisciplinary team of specialists at three clinical campuses.
-Training at Geisinger Medical Center will give participants a level of personalized attention and clinical experience not available elsewhere.
-We take pride in partnering with you to achieve your personal and professional career goals!
+Training at Geisinger will give participants a level of personalized attention and clinical experience not available elsewhere.
+We take pride in partnering with you to achieve your personal and professional career goals.

 - Resident and faculty mentorship program